Syrian Liberation Front

-Syrian Liberation Front (جبهة تحرير سوريا, JTS) is a Syrian Islamist rebel group that was formed in early 2018. and is based out of the Aleppo Governorate in northwestern Syria.
+Syrian Liberation Front (جبهة تحرير سوريا, JTS) was a Syrian Islamist rebel group that was formed in early 2018 during Syrian civil war and was based out of the Aleppo Governorate in northwestern Syria.

 Leadership

 Initially, Jaber Ali Pasha, deputy commander of Ahrar al-Sham, was nominated as the general commander of the Syrian Liberation Front.
 Sheikh Tawfiq Shahabuddin, commander of the Nour al-Din al-Zenki Movement, was named the deputy commander.
 Hussam Atrash and Captain Khalid Abu Yaman were appointed as the political and military commanders of the group.
 However, after hours of disputes over leadership positions, Hassan Soufan, general commander of Ahrar al-Sham, took over as the general commander of the group, replacing Jaber Ali Pasha.
 Elected in October 2017, Hassan Soufan was the leader of Ahrar al-Sham and stated he was determined to distinguish his movement from "criminal" and "corrupt" projects, such as "Hitish and Daesh".